 If no trace file exists when you turn on the trace facility and you do not specify numentries, the system creates a file to hold 24 entries in each record.
-If you are using DSN/X. 25, however, you must specify numentries =16, because there is not enough space on the INP for 24.

 When using the bisync protocol, the SHUT parameter initiates an orderly line closing procedure.
 If no sessions or applications are using the line when you shut it, line disconnection occurs immediately.
 If any user (including applications) has the line open, the line remains connected until all sessions and applications CLOSE the line, or until those accessing the line terminate or are aborted.
 Once SHUT by the console operator, no new users may access the line until the operator reopens it.
-When using the X.25 capability of DSN/DS, the SHUT parameter disconnects the line immediately, even if there are current users on the line.
+When using the X.25 capability of DS/3000, the SHUT parameter disconnects the line immediately, even if there are current users on the line.

-Occasionally you may not be able to SHUT a standard (non-X.25) DS line.
+Occasionally you may not be able to SHUT a standard (non-X. 25) DS line.
 This could happen, for example, if a DS user forgot to issue a :DSLINE xxx; CLOSE command but still has a local session.
 It could also happen if a remote session is "hung."
-In such a situation, you can "kill" all activity across the line by issuing an :ABORTIO xxxx (where xxxx is the logical device number of the dsdevice).
-Following the use of the :ABORTIO xxxx command, a second :DSCONTROL xxxx; SHUT command will complete successfully.
+In such a situation, you can "kill" all activity across the line by issuing an :ABORTIO xxx (where xxx is the logical device number of the dsdevice).
+Following the use of the :ABORTIO xxx command, a second :DSCONTROL xxx; SHUT command will complete successfully.